The Node stack

 Section titled “Removing your node”To remove the node from the node stack, run:

-peppy node remove hello_world:0.1.0If you run node stack list again, you’ll see that only the core node remains:
+peppy node remove hello_world:0.1.0If you run peppy stack list again, you’ll see that only the core node remains:

 Section titled “Next steps”Now that you’ve created your first node, you can: